jfqg1924/nespolo_lab/content/home/welcome.md

 <br>

-The **Nespolo Research Group** is a group studying the biology of a relict mammal, *Dromiciops gliroides* using landscape genomics, physiology and isotopic ecology
+The **Dromiciops Research Group** is a group studying the biology of a relict mammal, *Dromiciops gliroides* using landscape genomics, physiology and isotopic ecology